mikekistler/aspnet-openapi-examples/README.md

 Non-nullable value type properties have `nullable: false` in the generated schema.

+### readOnly

+Computed properties are defined as `readOnly: true` in the generated schema.

+Properties with the `ReadOnly` attribute are _not_ marked as `readOnly: true` in the generated schema.

 ### enum

 Properties with an `enum` type are represented as an `enum` in the generated schema.
 Since all C# enums are